Conditions of probation

 - Information contained in documents filed with the Clerk of Court

-There are also special community notification and offender registration requirements for certain predatory offenders.
-The release of other information requires a court order or authorization from the probationer.
+There are also special community notification and registration requirements for certain predatory offenders.
+The release of other information requires a court order or authorization from the client.